Elementary school fundraising ideas

 Toy drive

-Set up a toy drive to allow your community members to turn their generosity into thoughtful gifts for kids over the holiday season.
-Ask for toy and cash donations, then distribute toys to those most in need and use funds to buy extra gifts.
+Set up a toy drive so your community members can donate toys or cash to support families over the holiday season.
+Distribute toys to those most in need and use extra funds to buy additional gifts.

 Let everyone know when, where, and what to donate with the help of email marketing software.